jjdunlop/arcsim-cpu/README.md

 1. Replaced makefile with CMake for easier building
 2. Replaced some old libraries with Eigen
-3. Enhanced the `simulateoffline` mode to directly save OBJ files using a consistent naming convention
+3. Enhanced the `simulate_offline` mode to directly save OBJ files using a consistent naming convention
 4. Automatic creation of output directories
+5. Added option to disable obstacle exports

 ## Modifications